Sarah Morris (b. 1967, London, U.K.)

 Sarah Morris is an internationally recognized painter and filmmaker, known for her complex abstractions, which play with architecture and the psychology of urban environments.
 Morris views her paintings as parallel to her films - both trace urban, social and bureaucratic topologies.
 In both these media, she explores the psychology of the contemporary city and its architecturally encoded politics.
 Morris studied at Brown University where she received a BA in 1989, and at Cambridge.
 She was a participant in the Whitney Independent Study Program.

 Sarah Morris lives and works in New York and London.
-She received the Joan Mitchell Foundation Painting Award in 2001, and in 1999-2000 was an American Academy Award Berlin Prize Fellow.
+She received the Aurelie Nemours Prize in 2020, the Joan Mitchell Foundation Painting Award in 2001, and in 1999-2000 was an American Academy Award Berlin Prize Fellow.

 Sarah Morris’ work is in many public collections such as British Council, London; Centre Pompidou, Paris; Dallas Museum of Art, Dallas; Solomon R. Guggenheim Museum, New York; Hamburger Bahnhof, Berlin; Musee d’Art Moderne de la Ville de Paris; Museum of Modern Art, New York; Museum fur Moderne Kunst, Frankfurt; Stedelijk Museum, Amsterdam; Tate Modern, London; and the Victoria and Albert Museum, London.